PDAL/PDAL/doc/apps/tindex.md

                        hexbin filter (exact boundary) --where                Expression describing points to be processed for exact boundary creation

+/** STAC-GeoParquet **/
+--stac-geoparquet      Whether to write tile index as a STAC GeoParquet file --statistics           Write detailed statistics on all points --pc_type              Pointcloud type for STAC generation (lidar, eopc, radar,
+                       sonar, other)
 ```

 This command will index the files referred to by `glob` and place the